emedware/vue-golden-layout/README.md

 ## Slots

-A default content can be provided - with or without scope : if a scope is queried, it will be the route object.
+A `route` template can be created in the containing `golden-layout` - with or without scope : if a scope is queried, it will be the route object.
-If this content is provided, it should contain a `<main />` tag that will be filled with the loaded component.
+If this content is provided, it will be used for each route.
+It should contain a `<main />` tag that will be filled with the actual component.

 ## Properties
 ### titler